 Casa rio Mexican food

 That Monsters and Critics book is still out there, waiting for me to read it, the Grey Book Tolkien website is apparently down now, and the Casa Rio thing has been moot ever since I went back to get the credit card I left there at dinner.
-Not all is lost however–a quick google search has just now confirmed that the ancient Celtic “Great Mother Goddess” statue is indeed a female goatse…thanks for the reminder 2011 Isley!
+Not all is lost however–a quick google search has just now confirmed that the ancient Celtic “Great Mother Goddess” statue is indeed a female goatse (and is actually called Sheela na gig)…thanks for the reminder 2011 Isley!

 1. My most shameful metal patch order.